khapu2906/fire-shield/CONTRIBUTING.md

 ## About Fire Shield

-Fire Shield is a lightning-fast, zero-dependency RBAC (Role-Based Access Control) library for TypeScript/JavaScript, delivering **about one hundred million permission checks per second** with BitShield Technology.
+Fire Shield is a lightning-fast, zero-dependency RBAC (Role-Based Access Control) library for TypeScript/JavaScript, delivering **about one hundred million permission checks per second**.
 Created by Kent Phung, a software engineer with 10+ years of experience in Cloud solutions, Computer Vision, and high-performance libraries.

 ## Ways to Contribute